Levandu4/Levandu4/README.md

 - 💞️ I’m looking to collaborate on LEADR work
 - 📫 How to reach me at levandu4@msu.edu
 - 😄 Pronouns: She/They
-- ⚡ Fun fact: Did you know that if you find bones on your private property and they cannot be tied to a forensic case, they're legally yours⁉️
+- ⚡ Fun fact: If you find bones on your private property and they cannot be tied to a forensic case, they're legally yours‼️

 <!---
 Levandu4/Levandu4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.